 How to contact a person who currently has a domain

-If you perform a search for a domain that’s already registered, you can click on the “domain information” or WHOIS tab which may show you contact information.
+If you perform a search for a domain that’s already registered, you can click on the “domain information" tab which may show you contact information.
 Note that CIRA protects the personal privacy of individual registrants unless they specifically approve having their contact information displayed in the WHOIS system.

 If no contact information is displayed, CIRA has a tool called a Message Delivery Form, which enables people to send an email to the domain registrant without revealing what the registrant’s email address is.
 People can use this form to send offers for domains.
 A word of caution: there are a few scenarios where it may be better to go through a domain name broker.